sagemath/trac_to_gh/Issue 8824.md

 # Issue 8824: Make it so that numpy datatypes are integrated into the coercion model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8824

 Original creator: jason